-The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Computer Science.

-The University's Tier II writing requirement for the Computer Science major is met by completing Computer Science and Engineering 498, referenced in item 3. b. below.

-Students who are enrolled in the College of Engineering may complete the alterna-

-Students who are enrolled in the College of Engineering may complete the alternative track to Integrative Studies in Biological and Physical Sciences that is described in item 1. under the heading Graduation Requirements for All Majors in the College statement.
+- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Computer Science. - The University's Tier II writing requirement for the Computer Science major is met by completing Computer Science and Engineering 498, referenced in item 3. b. below.
+Students who are enrolled in the College of Engineering may complete the alternative track to Integrative Studies in Biological and Physical Sciences that is described in item 1. under the heading Graduation Requirements for All Majors in the College statement. - The requirements of the College of Engineering for the Bachelor of Science degree.

-4 to 6

-The requirements of the College of Engineering for the Bachelor of Science degree.
 The credits earned in certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate.